 Elasticsearch: The Open Cluster Epidemic

 Elasticsearch ships with no authentication by default.
 The _search endpoint returns every indexed document, _cat/indices lists every index, and _cluster/settings exposes internal configuration.
-Thousands of clusters are publicly exposed with customer PII, logs, and credentials — a recurring pattern in data breach forensics and vulnerability assessments.
+Thousands of clusters are publicly exposed with customer PII, logs, and credentials.
+A recurring pattern in data breach forensics and vulnerability assessments.

 No authentication by default